dominatormejia/hashmap-practice/README.md

-# Template
+# Hashmap Practice

-Template for basic projects
+Hashmap Practice for the Odin Project Javascript Course